-Across the entire QNEXA development program (4,323 patients), including the two-year data in SEQUEL, serious cardiovascular and neurovascular adverse event rates in patients taking QNEXA were similar to placebo with a relative risk of 0.54 (95% CI: 0.29-0.98).
-No major congenital malformations or oral clefts were observed across the entire development program in patients taking QNEXA or placebo.
+Across the entire Qnexa development program (4,323 patients), including the two-year data in SEQUEL, serious cardiovascular and neurovascular adverse event rates in patients taking Qnexa were similar to placebo with a relative risk of 0.54 (95% CI: 0.29-0.98).
+No major congenital malformations or oral clefts were observed across the entire development program in patients taking Qnexa or placebo.

 The primary efficacy endpoint for Phase 3 weight loss trials in the U.S., as recommended by the FDA, is at least a 5% mean reduction in baseline body weight compared to placebo or at least 35% of patients losing 5% or more of their baseline body weight.
-In Europe, the Committee for Medicinal Products for Human Use of the European Medicines Agency has recommended that demonstration of significant weight loss of at least 10% of baseline results of our pivotal Phase 3 obesity trials met these current guidelines for efficacy, there can be no assurance that these results will be acceptable to the FDA or the EMA.
+In Europe, the Committee for Medicinal Products for Human Use of the European Medicines Agency has recommended that demonstration of significant weight loss of at least 10% of baseline weight is considered to be a valid primary endpoint for anti-obesity drugs.
+The FDA and foreign authorities require pivotal obesity studies to be conducted for at least one year.
+Although the results of our pivotal Phase 3 obesity trials met these current guidelines for efficacy, there can be no assurance that these results will be acceptable to the FDA or the EMA.

-We completed a "Thorough QT," or TQT, prolongation study evaluating patients taking QNEXA.
+We completed a "Thorough QT," or TQT, prolongation study evaluating patients taking Qnexa.
 The QT interval represents the time for both ventricular depolarization and repolarization to occur in the heart, and therefore roughly estimates the duration of an average ventricular action potential.
 If abnormally prolonged or shortened, there is a risk of developing ventricular arrhythmias.
-The study was completed with no QNEXA-related signal for QT prolongation.
-We also conducted studies evaluating cognitive and psychomotor functions in patients taking QNEXA.
+The study was completed with no Qnexa-related signal for QT prolongation.
+We also conducted studies evaluating cognitive and psychomotor functions in patients taking Qnexa.
 Patients underwent complex and extensive cognitive and psychomotor testing using validated, FDA recognized testing methodologies.
-There was no clinically relevant change in overall cognitive function or effect on psychomotor skills seen in patients taking QNEXA.
+There was no clinically relevant change in overall cognitive function or effect on psychomotor skills seen in patients taking Qnexa.

-We have entered into a Master Services Agreement and related Task Orders with Medpace, Inc., or Medpace, pursuant to which Medpace will perform certain clinical research services in connection with the clinical trials for QNEXA and work related to the preparation of the NDA for avanafil.
-Our aggregate payment obligations under the agreement for services entered into during 2007 through June 30, 2011, out of pocket expenses and pass through costs totaled approximately \$77.4 million, all of which has been paid.
+We have entered into a Master Services Agreement and related Task Orders with Medpace, Inc., or Medpace, pursuant to which Medpace will perform certain clinical research services in connection with the clinical trials for Qnexa and work related to the preparation of the NDA for avanafil.
+Our aggregate payment obligations under the agreement for services entered into during 2007 through September 30, 2011, out of pocket expenses and pass through costs totaled approximately \$77.4 million, all of which has been paid.
 We have agreed to defend and indemnify Medpace against third party claims arising from the services other than claims resulting from Medpace's negligence, willful misconduct, violation of law or material breach of the Master Service Agreement or a Task Order.
 We can terminate the agreement at any time without cause.
 Medpace may terminate the agreement following our material breach of the agreement that remains uncured.

-QNEXA for Obstructive Sleep Apnea
+Qnexa for Obstructive Sleep Apnea